Trevor Burton

-Trevor Burton (born Trevor Ireson; 9 March 1949 in Aston, Birmingham, England) is an English guitarist and is a founding member of The Move.
+Trevor Burton (born Trevor Ireson; 9 March 1949 in Aston, Birmingham) is an English guitarist and is a founding member of the Move.

 Career

-Burton started playing guitar at a young age and was leading his own group called The Everglades by 1963.
-In 1964 he joined Danny King & The Mayfair Set, along with Keith Smart (drums, formerly of The Everglades), Roger Harris (keyboards), Denis Ball (bass) and vocalist King.
+Burton started playing guitar at a young age and was leading his own group called the Everglades by 1963.
+In 1964 he joined Danny King & the Mayfair Set, along with Keith Smart (drums, formerly of the Everglades), Roger Harris (keyboards), Denis Ball (bass) and vocalist King.
 The band cut a couple of singles but could not break outside the Birmingham area.
-Burton accepted an invitation from other Birmingham musicians to form The Move in January 1966, remaining with them until February 1969.
+Burton accepted an invitation from other Birmingham musicians to form the Move in January 1966, remaining with them until February 1969.

 The Move

-The original line-up of The Move contained singer Carl Wayne, lead guitarist/multi-instrumentalist/songwriter/singer Roy Wood, drummer Bev Bevan, bassist Ace Kefford and Burton on rhythm guitar.
+The original line-up of the Move contained singer Carl Wayne, lead guitarist/multi-instrumentalist/songwriter/singer Roy Wood, drummer Bev Bevan, bassist Ace Kefford and Burton on rhythm guitar.
 Wayne was the usual lead singer, but Wood (who wrote the majority of the original material at this stage), Kefford and Burton were also lead singers to some capacity.
 Despite a following in their native Birmingham, the fledgling band were in dire need of management and exposure to the music scene in London, so Moody Blues manager Tony Secunda became their manager.
-Secunda brought the band to London and secured them a weekly residency at the famous Marquee Club, recently vacated by The Who.
+Secunda brought the band to London and secured them a weekly residency at the famous Marquee Club, recently vacated by the Who.
 He dressed them up as American gangsters, staged a contract signing on topless model Liz Wilson, steered them away from their early Motown-style sound and towards a more psychedelic West Coast-influenced live sound and encouraged Wood to write more original material.

-"Night of Fear" was the debut single by The Move, released on Deram Records and hitting No. 2 in the UK singles chart.
+"Night of Fear" was the debut single by the Move, released on Deram Records and hitting No. 2 in the UK singles chart.
 Hit singles during Burton's tenure in the group included "I Can Hear the Grass Grow", "Flowers in the Rain", "Fire Brigade", "Wild Tiger Woman" and "Blackberry Way".
 The group's 1968 eponymous debut album was to be the only full-length LP release by the original line-up, before Kefford quit the band after having an LSD-induced breakdown.
 The group carried on as a quartet with Burton shifting to bass.
 With "Blackberry Way" (with Wood and Bevan's future Electric Light Orchestra bandmate Richard Tandy playing harpsichord) hit No. 1 in the UK after the commercial failure of "Wild Tiger Woman", Burton was growing unhappy with Wood's lighter material with the shift into commercial pop.
-Although The Move initially intended to add Tandy to their line-up as a keyboardist, when Burton fractured his shoulder, Tandy switched to bass for a few gigs and TV shows, and left to join The Uglys upon Burton's recovery.
+Although the Move initially intended to add Tandy to their line-up as a keyboardist, when Burton fractured his shoulder, Tandy switched to bass for a few gigs and TV shows, and left to join the Uglys upon Burton's recovery.
 After a fight onstage with Bevan at a show in Sweden, Burton quit the band to pursue a blues career.
 Burton was replaced on bass by Rick Price.